Heat stroke

 Coaches and parents should take preventative steps when threatening conditions are present.
 Practices in the early morning or evening can avoid the severe heat stress of midday.

 Fluids should be available and athletes should be given drink breaks every 15 to 30 minutes.
-Weighing athletes before and after exercise can help estimate individual sweat rate and fluid needs.
+Weighing athletes before and after exercise can help estimate individual sweat rates and fluid needs.
 Fluids containing electrolytes and carbohydrates can provide benefits over water alone.

 Light-colored, lightweight, loose-fitting clothing should be worn whenever possible.
 And finally, heavy use of equipment (i.e., football pads and helmets) should be minimized or avoided early in the practice season when athletes are not yet fit or acclimated to the heat.